BerkeleyLearnVerify/Scenic/docs/developing.rst

 	  emphasizing variables like :rst:role:`samp`;
 	* the :rst:role:`term` role for glossary terms is extended so that the cross-reference will work even if the link is plural but the glossary entry is singular or vice versa.

+.. rubric:: Footnotes

+.. [#f1] To run the formatters on *all* files, changed or otherwise, use :command:`make format` in the root directory of the repository.
+But this should not be necessary if you installed the pre-commit hooks and so all files already committed are clean.